About

 Smith’s Partnership With Southern Communities Initiative

-When Smith first focused on uplifting areas that would have the most impact on the Black American community, his goal was to drive banking infrastructures into underserved areas.
-Additional partners later joined to help modernize technology at Historically Black Colleges and Universities (HBCUs) through investments from corporations like Cisco.
+When Smith first partnered with SCI, his goal was to help establish banking infrastructures in underrepresented areas.
+Additional partners later joined to help modernize technology at HBCUs through investments from corporations like Cisco.

 “When you modernize that infrastructure, you now have broadband.
 When you have broadband in those HBCUs, in those communities, you can now make that extensible to the businesses,” said Smith of this initial Cisco gift.

-You can also learn more about Robert F. Smith by visiting his website and social media, including Twitter.
+You can also learn more about Smith by visiting his website and social media, including LinkedIn, Instagram, Facebook and Twitter (X).

 Join Us and Get Involved!